 8. What do you like to do when you’re not writing?

 Read.
 Waste time by playing game apps like Covet Fashion.
 Waste even more time on Social Media.
-I maybe only watch four or five hours of TV a week (excluding news channels), and I seem to have a thing for big capitalist TV shows set in the workplace featuring wealthy, attractive and (mostly) awful characters such as Billions, Suits and Succession.
-See also Dragon’s Den and the Apprentice.
-There’s a link to be made!
+I maybe only watch four or five hours of TV a week – always Netflix or Prime – I seem to have a thing for big capitalist TV shows set in the workplace featuring wealthy, attractive and (mostly) awful characters such as Billions, Suits and Succession.
+There’s a link to be made there somewhere!

 9. What does your family think of your writing?